Return to the main gate

 Do You Have What It Takes

-Image Credit - The Druidic TarotHow can you begin your own coven?
-First off you need to ask yourself if you're ready, have the knowledge and wisdom to be a spiritual leader of a group of people who are coming to you to learn.
+Secondly, you need to ask yourself if you're ready, have the knowledge and wisdom to be a spiritual leader of a group of people who are coming to you to learn.
+And it doesn't matter if we're just talking about a study group or group for gathering for monthly rituals.
+If you are organizing the group, you are going to be seen as it's leader.
+So whether you want the responsibility or not, there will be people who look to you to 'lead' them in a variety of ways.
 Having the title Priest, Priestess or Shaman isn't enough.
 Especially if that title is from a self dedication.

 That's not a put down, it's practical experience.
 Someone who has not worked within a gathering doesn't necessarily know what it takes to run a gathering.
 That experience of working with others is part of the process to learning the wisdom of a pagan practioner and especially as a High Priest or Priestess or whatever the title.

-Taking on the role of a coven leader is a huge responsibility and requires more than just knowing a few basic concepts of pagan beliefs.
+Taking on the role of a Coven leader especially is a huge responsibility and requires more than just knowing a few basic concepts of pagan beliefs.
 And on top of the knowledge is the wisdom to know when and how to share it.
 How to help those who come to you without interference in their path of learning.
 You can't learn for others.
 A teacher doesn't teach until a student is ready to ask a question, because until then, the student may not be ready to learn.
-Forcing them down a path they are not ready for is a kin to interference, not the wisdom of leadership.
+Forcing them down a path they are not ready for is a kin to interference, and could do more harm than good.
+Even if your intention is to help, ease pain or proper guidance.
+It's not your choice and not the wisdom of leadership.
 Everyone is in the right place, for their current progression to enlightenment.
 Don't push people who are not ready to be guided.

 In addition to the teaching, you will be taking on the role of spiritual advisor.
+Whether you want this responsibility or not, it will come.
+As the organizer of a group you are putting yourself in the role of advisor.
+And there are many people who will come to you in that capacity.
 Do you have the knowledge and more importantly the wisdom to take on this awesome responsibility?
 You will be looked upon as a spiritual counselor, do you have the understanding of psychology to take on this role?
 There are organizations around the country who offer counseling training for ministers.
-I highly recommend them.
+I highly recommend them if you are sure this is the path you want to take.

 Setting The Foundation